defkef/defkef.github.io/about.md

 I'm ruby, clojure, web developer from Leipzig.

-Together with my colleague I have built [vinett-video][vinett-video], a german company that digitizes video tapes.
+In collaboration with my colleagues I have built [vinett-video.de][vinett-video], a german company that digitizes video tapes.

 You can contact me kevin@devkev.de